mtwallach/p6spy-checker/README.md

 There are just a couple of things in the code you need to change.

 java -jar target/p6spy_stuff-0.0.1-SNAPSHOT-jar-with-dependencies.jar -l "./spy36.log" -b 11
-*Options are –l & -b
+* Options are –l & -b
         * -l is the spy.log you want to analyze
-	* -b is the top number of long running operations you which to see.
-For example –b 10 will show 10 longest running operations
+        * -b is the top number of long running operations you which to see.  (–b 10 will show 10 longest running operations)

 ## Prerequisites
 * Eclipse